 - You may also qualify if you undergo medical treatment such as radiotherapy or chemotherapy

-Other Information on the Washington, D.C.
-Medical Marijuana License Process
+Other Information on the DC Medical Marijuana License Process

 Hopefully, you will find it relatively easy to get your medical marijuana card in Washington, D.C.
 However, some prospective patients may need further clarification, so we have answered a few FAQs below.

 What Types of Cannabis Can I Purchase in DC?

 You can buy marijuana flower, edibles, concentrates, seeds, seedlings, and transdermal products, among other things.